 State of charge (SOC)

-The state of charge is the fraction of available charge [Ah] at a given instant, with respect to the capacity.
-I.e. the (current * time) which you can draw until the battery is empty.
-Therefore the SOC is varying between 0 (empty battery) and 1 (full charge).
+State of charge is the fraction of available charge [Ah] at any instant, relative to capacity—that is, the (current × time) that can be drawn until the battery is empty.
+Therefore, SOC varies between 0 (empty) and 1 (fully charged).

-The SOC is not directly measurable on the battery.
-The battery voltage is an indicator, but not always reliable as it highly depends on the current, the temperature, the battery age.
-In simple controllers, the SOC cannot be used for control decisions, only the voltage is relevant.
-In complex systems (namely with BMS), the SOC may be evaluated by a calculation (history of currents), but this is never absolute.
+SOC is not directly measurable.
+Battery voltage is an indicator but not always reliable, as it depends heavily on current, temperature, and battery age.
+In simple controllers, SOC cannot be used for control decisions; only voltage is relevant.
+In complex systems (such as those with BMS), SOC may be estimated from current history, but this is never absolute.

 During the simulation, we have to evaluate the variations of SOC as a function of the charging or discharging currents or energies.
 The SOC evolution is evaluated for a specified period, according to the charge or discharge current (without losses):